The magazine that started it all.

 An online magazine about, unsurprisingly, dandyism.
 Erudite, articulate, somewhat cynical and proudly opinionated.

 Foppish den of—and self-built shrine to—Lord Peter Whimsy, “mammal of paradise” and “affected provincial”.
 It is a warm, safe and sunny place.
+(Update: actually he seems to have "moved on", but he is still posting so you may find it interesting.)

 The Handlebar Club has been going since 1947 and is for men with handlebar moustaches.
 At the site you'll find various moustache-related news and advice.